-This document will guide you through the steps involved in automating the patch deployment using Desktop Central MSP
+This document will guide you through the steps involved in automating the patch deployment using Endpoint Central MSP

 How to create and configure an automate patch deployment task?